Aloqas/Jak-1-Refreshed-HUD/README.md

 1. Download latest release
 2. Open the OpenGOAL Launcher
 3. Go to Jak & Daxter: The Precursor Legacy -> Features -> Texture Packs
-4. Click 'Add New Pack' and select the downloaded ZIP
+4. Click 'Add New Pack' and select the downloaded ZIP file
 5. Click 'Apply Texture Changes'
 6. Wait for it to finish decompiling
 7. Enjoy!